Timemaster (role-playing game): Reception

-Warren Spector reviewed Timemaster in Space Gamer No. 75.
-Spector commented that "Time travel RPGs seem to be in a mini-renaissance these days.
+In Issue 75 of Space Gamer (July–August 1985), Warren Spector commented, "Time travel RPGs seem to be in a mini-renaissance these days.
 If you're into this sort of game (and I confess, I'm not), Timemaster may be a good choice.
 It's got a fairly interesting unifying theme; the game does an excellent job of making time travel seem plausible, and the "Guide to the Continuum" is a gem.
 In this most open-ended form of roleplaying, providing players direction is no simple task.
 Timemaster does a fine job."